graphistry/graphistry-cli/README.md

 * Bootstrapped environment (see above): Docker, Nvidia-Docker, Python3, ...
 * Graphistry CLI (Python 3 wheel)
 * Graphistry itself (Docker containers)
-* Graphistry configuration (.config/* and *.json) <-- can be generated on the air-gapped system
+* Graphistry configuration (~/.config/graphistry/* and *.json) <-- generate on the final (airgapped) system

 The process is:
 1. Download a tarball from Graphistry as a password-protected URL, or generated via the CLI on an internet-connected device
 2. Setup the airgapped server: perform the above bootstrap processes and install the tarball
-3. Reconfigure the Graphistry installation for the air-gapped server and launch it
+3. Configure the Graphistry installation for the air-gapped server and launch it

 **Generate a Tarball (Internet-connected)**